skypjack/entt/docs/md/entity.md

 of component types involved by one of them is contained entirely in that of the other.
 More specifically, this applies independently to all component lists used to define a group.<br/>
-Therefore, the rules for defining whether two or more groups are nested can be summarized as:
+Therefore, the rules for defining whether two or more groups are nested is:

 * One of the groups involves one or more additional component types with respect to the other, whether they are owned, observed or excluded.